dogweather/forkful/content/en/c/html-and-the-web/sending-an-http-request.md

   \ with\u2026"
 lastmod: '2024-03-13T22:45:00.508708-06:00'
 model: gpt-4-0125-preview
-summary: "Sending an HTTP request involves creating and dispatching a request to a\
-  \ web server to retrieve or submit data.
-Programmers do this in C to interact with\u2026"
+summary: Sending an HTTP request involves creating and dispatching a request to a web server to retrieve or submit data.
 title: Sending an HTTP request
 weight: 44
 ---